Why won’t my bees fill my Flow frames?

 Honey contains water, fructose, glucose, sucrose, carbohydrates, minerals and proteins (enzymes).

 Bees gather nectar from flowers and fill a modified stomach called a nectar sac.
-When the bee has visited enough flowers to fill the nectar sac the bee returns to the hive and passes the nectar onto other bees that also ingest the nectar.
+When the bee has visited enough flowers to fill the nectar sac, it returns to the hive and passes the nectar onto other bees that also ingest it.
 This process is repeated many times, and the nectar is mixed with enzymes until the moisture content is reduced from 70% to about 20%.

-One of the enzymes, (invertase) converts sucrose in the nectar to glucose and fructose.
-Also, the bees deposit the dehydrated nectar solution onto the inside of wax cells where it is further reduced to about 17% moisture.
-Once the cell is filled with “ripe” honey, it is capped with a layer of wax.
+One of the enzymes (invertase) converts sucrose in the nectar to glucose and fructose.
+The bees also deposit the dehydrated nectar solution onto the inside of wax cells, where it is further reduced to about 17% moisture.
+Once the cell is filled with “ripe” honey and capped with wax.

 Ripe and capped honey in a Flow frame